 Palpali Topi and its Manufacture Process

-Today, the custom of making such ‘home-woven’ cloth has disappeared in the vast ocean of history.
-The loom is made from one type of Salla tree (pine tree) known as ‘Tangsing’ in the Magar language.
+In Palpa, this trended since Magarat era.
+In those days every house had this trend of weaving Dhaka.
+At present, it is rare to find such woven pieces.
+The machine loom is made from Salla tree (pine tree) which is known as ‘Tangsing’ in the Magar language.
 This tree is plenty in number in Palpa district.
 Hence, its headquarter is named Tangsing in Magar, at present -Tansen.

 Purbeli Dhaka Topi – Nettle (allo) Fabric

 Palpali topi is also known as Purbeli Topi.
 It is made with nettle fabric extracted from nettle plants.
 Nettle fabric is very good for the body.
 It not only soothes the body but also cures some skin diseases.
 It is very environment-friendly.